-Why not get out and explore the Rhins of Galloway Coast?
+Why not get out and explore the Rhins of Galloway Coast in 2022?

 Have fun recording the wildlife that you find whilst learning about the unique biodiversity along the stunning coastline.
 This is an activity suitable for all ages and abilities so enjoy seeking wildlife on the Rhins.